Shubhm8971/offline-ai-extension/README.md

 Offline AI Extension

-A Chrome extension that simulates AI-powered text processing entirely offline using mock outputs.
-This allows for smooth testing, a clear UI flow, and a strong foundation for future integration with real AI APIs.
+A local AI-powered Chrome extension for text processing and mock outputs.

-✨ Features
+Features

-Summarize → Quickly condenses selected text into a short summary.
+Summarize – Generate concise summaries of selected text.

-Translate → Simulates translating text into another language.
+Translate – Translate selected text into different languages (mock output).

-Proofread → Detects and fixes mock spelling/grammar issues.

-Rewrite → Rephrases text into a cleaner version.

-Transcribe → Mock audio transcription from a file.
+Proofread – Check grammar, spelling, and clarity of selected text (mock output).

+Rewrite – Rephrase text for clarity, style, or tone (mock output).

+Transcribe – Upload audio files to convert speech to text (mock output).

-Upload Image/Audio → Mock input handling for multimodal features.
+Upload Image/Audio – Mock feature for future multimodal AI support.

-All outputs are mock-generated locally (no external APIs), making it simple to test functionality and UI without API restrictions.

-📂 Project Structure
-offline-ai-extension/
-│── manifest.json       # Extension configuration
-│── popup.html          # Extension popup UI
-│── popup.js            # Button logic & mock AI simulation
-│── style.css           # Extension styling
-│── content.js          # Content script for page interactions

-🚀 Getting Started
+All features currently provide local mock outputs for testing and development.

+Installation

-Clone this repo:
+Clone the repository:

 git clone https://github.com/Shubhm8971/offline-ai-extension.git
-cd offline-ai-extension

-Open Chrome and go to:
+Open Chrome and navigate to chrome://extensions/.
-chrome://extensions/

-Enable Developer Mode.
+Enable Developer mode.

-Click Load unpacked and select the offline-ai-extension/ folder.
+Click Load unpacked and select the extension folder.

+The extension toolbar icon should appear in Chrome.

+Usage

+Open any webpage with selectable text.

-Pin the extension and test directly in your browser.
+Click the extension icon in Chrome to open the popup.

+Select text and try the buttons: Summarize, Translate, Proofread, or Rewrite.

+For Transcribe, click the button to upload an audio file (mock functionality).

+Results appear directly in the popup below the buttons.

-🛠 Built With
+Built With

-JavaScript (ES6+) – Core logic

-HTML5 & CSS3 – UI and layout

-Chrome Extensions API – Browser integration

-(React branch in progress for more modular code structure)

-🌟 Inspiration

-We wanted to create a lightweight offline simulation of an AI extension so the team can:

-Experiment freely with UI/UX before API integration.

-Build a clean, modular foundation.

-Test features in a realistic flow without relying on connectivity or quotas.

-📌 Next Steps
+Languages: JavaScript, HTML, CSS

+Platform: Chrome Extension

+Tools: Mock local AI outputs for testing

+Future Work

-Integrate real AI APIs (e.g., Gemini Nano / local models).
+Integrate real AI APIs for all features.

-Expand multimodal support (real image/audio input).
+Add multimodal support (image & audio AI processing).

-Polish UI with React (work in progress).
+Improve UI with React for better modularity and maintainability.